JStunning/MadLibs.Solution/README.md

 ## Specs

-- User will do a thing and get a result.
+- User can input words into a form.
-  - Sample input:
+  - Sample input: User inputs a noun, "dog".
-  - Expected output:
+  - Expected output: No output until form is submitted.
-- User will do a thing and get a result.
+- User can submit form to be processed.
-  - Sample input:
+  - Sample input: User clicks the "Create MadLib" button.
-  - Expected output:
+  - Expected output: The form disappears, and the user's responses are displayed in a madlib on screen.
+- User's responses will determine the madlib story
+  - Sample input: User had inputted "dog" and clicked submit
+  - Expected output: When the madlib story appears, the word "dog" replaces the noun blank in the sentence.

 ## Known Bugs